Auxiliary power unit: Sections

 A typical gas-turbine APU for commercial transport aircraft comprises three main sections:

 Power section

 The power section is the gas-generator portion of the engine and produces all the shaft power for the APU.
-In this section of the engine, air and fuel are mixed, compressed and ignited to create hot and expanding gases.
-This gas is highly energetic and is used to spin the turbine, which in turn powers other sections of the engine, such as auxiliary gearboxes, pumps, electrical generators, and in the case of a turbo fan engine, the main fan.
+In this section of the engine, air is compressed, mixed with fuel, and ignited to create hot and expanding gases.
+This gas is highly energetic and is used to spin the turbine, which in turn powers other sections of the engine, such as auxiliary gearboxes, pumps, and electrical generators.

 Load compressor section

 The load compressor is generally a shaft-mounted compressor that provides pneumatic power for the aircraft, though some APUs extract bleed air from the power section compressor.
 There are two actuated devices to help control the flow of air: the inlet guide vanes that regulate airflow to the load compressor and the surge control valve that maintains stable or surge-free operation of the turbo machine.